Citizen consultation on waste policy Zoetermeer

 Mini reportage citizen council on the waste policy

 Everyone has their own story when it comes to waste separation and waste collection.
-The mini-documentary below shows 3 stories of 3 different residents telling what is going well and what could be better as far as they are concerned.
-This video was shared with participants during the fourth meeting of the citizens' council to show that everyone has their own story.
+In the mini-documentary below you will see 3 stories of 3 different residents who tell what is going well and what could be improved in their opinion.
+This video was shared with the participants during the fourth meeting of the citizens' council to show that everyone has their own story.
 Watch the video below.

 Meetings

-On April 4, 2024, the Citizens' Consultation meetings began.
-Below are the videos of the 5 meetings.
+On April 4, 2024, the meetings of the citizens' council started.
+Below you will find the videos of the 5 meetings.

 Newsletter